 In the first month the student will get acquainted with the research topic by reading scientific literature directly related to the research project, and by performing the first experiments under guidance of the direct supervisor.
-At the end of this first month the student will present the research plan in a general work discussion of the department (initial oral presentation: 1 EC).
+At the end of this first month the student will present the research plan in a general work discussion of the department.
 The next months of the research project the student will perform experiments according to the plan, and keep up to date on the developments in the field by reading literature and participating in regular work discussions.
+At the end of the project, the student gives a public oral presentation followed by discussion to the relevant research group and hands in a Msc Thesis.

 To obtain a more detailed insight into the selected research field, and to obtain training in experimental MCB research, with the final aim to become an independent researcher.